MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal.md

 ## Workspaces

+As an administrator, you can view the workspaces that exist in your tenant on the **Workspaces** tab.
+On this tab, you can perform these actions:

+- Refresh the list of workspaces and their details.
+- Export the data about the workspaces to a .csv file.
+- See details about a workspace, including its ID, its users and their roles, and its dashboards, reports, and datasets.
+- Edit the list of people who have access.
+This means you can delete the workspace.
+You can add yourself to a workspace as an admin, then open the workspace and delete it.
+- Edit the Name and Description fields.

+Admins can also control users' ability to create new workspace experience workspaces, and classic workspaces.
+See [Workspace settings](#workspace-settings) in this article for details.

-As an administrator, you can view the workspaces that exist in your tenant.
-You can sort and filter the list of workspaces and display the details for each workspace.
-The table columns correspond to the properties returned by the [Power BI admin Rest API](/rest/api/power-bi/admin) for workspaces.
+The table columns on the **Workspaces** tab correspond to the properties returned by the [Power BI admin Rest API](/rest/api/power-bi/admin) for workspaces.
 Personal workspaces are of type **PersonalGroup**, classic workspaces are of type **Group**, and the new workspace experience workspaces are of type **Workspace**.
 For more information, see [Organize work in the new workspaces](../collaborate-share/service-new-workspaces.md).

-Admins can also manage and recover workspaces, using either the admin portal or PowerShell cmdlets.

 ![Workspaces list](media/service-admin-portal/workspaces-list.png)